 increase visibility of chemical sciences.

 To organize the journalism and communication department.
 To establish a sense of community

-along club members to encourage professional growth, to encourage spiritual growth
+along organization members, encourage professional growth, encourage spiritual growth,

 and community outreach.